Hojiakbar1101/the-lord-of-the-rings-/README.md

 │   └── heroes.json
 ├── sitemap.xml
 └── robots.txt
-🤝 Hissa qo‘shish
+🤝 Contributing
-Agar siz ham bu loyihani rivojlantirmoqchi bo‘lsangiz:
+Want to contribute to the project?

-Fork qiling
+Fork the repository

-O‘zgartirishlar kiriting
+Make your changes

-Pull Request yuboring
+Submit a Pull Request

-📜 Litsenziya
+📜 License
-Bu loyiha ochiq manba asosida yaratilgan.
-Barcha kodlar va dizaynlar faqat o‘rganish va shaxsiy foydalanish uchun.
+This project is open-source and intended for educational and personal use only.
+All code and design elements are free to explore and build upon.

-💬 Muallif
+💬 Author
-Hojiakbar Saidrasulov Frontend Developer & Fantasy Enthusiast 📧 saidrasulovhojiakbar7@gmail.com 🌐 GitHub Profilim
+Hojiakbar Saidrasulov Frontend Developer & Fantasy Enthusiast 📧 saidrasulovhojiakbar7@gmail.com 🌐 GitHub Profile

-“One realm to rule them all...”
-Realm of the Rings – where legends live in code.

----

-## ✅ Endi nima qilasan?

-1. Fayl nomi: `README.md`
-2. Uni GitHub repository’ga qo‘sh
-3. GitHub sahifangda avtomatik chiqadi

-Tayyor bo‘lsang, men senga `sitemap.xml` va `robots.txt` fayllarini ham yozib ber